What is Achille’s Tendonitis:

 Achilles tendonitis can be seen in people who have an adult flat foot which pronates.
 If the foot rolls in (pronation) the calf acts to exaggerate this movement which places increased torque on the Achilles tendon.
 If you have inflammatory arthritis in the foot this can also increase the risk of getting Achilles tendinitis.
 With arthritis heel spurs can form at the attachment of the achillies tendon which can make the tendon less elastic.

-Acute Achilles Tendinitis: These are typically minor forms of the condition, where you have a little pain to walk after doing sport or running.
+Acute Achilles Tendonitis: These are typically minor forms of the condition, where you have a little pain to walk after doing sport or running.

 Inspire Podiatrists tailor your rehabilitation specific to the severity of your Achilles Tendon Pain.
 We provide the highest level of service with the best treatment advice.
-This may include a modification of activity, ice, anti-inflammatory agents, stretching, dry needling, joint mobilisation and electrotherapy.
+This may include SHOCKWAVE THERAPY, PROLOTHERAPY, a modification of activity, ice, anti-inflammatory agents, stretching, dry needling, joint mobilisation and electrotherapy.

 We reduce the load on the tendon by improving the flexibility in the calf muscle.
 We may reduce the uneven stress on the achillies tendon by stopping excessive rolling in of the foot (pronation) by using orthotic inserts within shoes.
+Shockwave Therapy is designed to repair the tendon tissue and is extremely effective on both midportion and insertional Achillies tendon pain.
 We can assess your walking and give advice to improve your running technique.

 Inspire Podiatrists are experts in the management of Achillies Tendinitis and we are up to date with the specific protocols for your correct rehabilitation.
 In order to strengthen the Achilles tendon we have the ability to write you an exercise program.
 Evidence shows that 85% of patients will make a full recovery within 6 weeks with strength work including both isometric and eccentric loading exercises for the tendon.
 This stimulates healing by triggering the receptors in the Achilles tendon.